A few months ago, EMC made arguably its biggest announcement in the last 10 years--the Symmetrix DMX family. Performance...

 Enterprise Storage Group (ESG) has the hard-earned reputation of being the industry pundits that stand up for the rights of the common IT man.
 We received more than 500 individual inquiries about performance alone after the EMC announcement--to which we replied along the lines of: "It sure looks impressive, but we haven't been able to test it."
 So, we had a brilliant idea--let's test it.

 We've started an independent test group we call ESGlabs.
 It's comprised of analysts, performance gurus and a committee of "real" IT professionals from both the storage and the application/database world.
 We'll use the independent test lab at Imation, and test help from GlassHouse Technologies.
-We understand that benchmarks are just
+We understand that benchmarks are just that--not real world in every case.
+We also understand that most benchmarks are easy to manipulate by vendors.
+We won't allow that, of course.

 Our objective was simple.
 Create an RFP that would emulate a real-world set of environments: a mix of realistic workloads such as CRM and other database-centric applications and end-user file traffic, connected through popular switches and representing multiterabyte environments.
 Sounds like your shop?
 That's the whole point.